 - Feeling overwhelmed by everyday tasks that were once easy to handle

 Workplace Anxiety Does Not Have to Isolate You

 It’s important to know that you are not alone.
 According to the Anxiety and Depression Association of America, “72% of people who have daily stress and anxiety say it interferes with their lives….”
-While there are pharmaceutical interventions available, there are many natural, tried and tested ways to relieve anxiety that you can put into practice immediately.
+While there are pharmaceutical interventions available, there are many natural, ways to potentially help with feelings of anxiety that you can put into practice immediately.

 How to Manage Anxiety and Stress at Work

 When you suffer from feelings of anxiety, you tend to spiral into negative thoughts and criticisms about yourself, which can be very difficult to overcome.
 Practicing mindfulness involves taking note of the negative thoughts and criticisms that you have about yourself.
 Consider whether you would have those same criticisms for someone you cared about.
 It’s important to train our brains to treat ourselves with compassion, especially when we have a proclivity for anxious thoughts.

 Possibly the oldest and most under-rated tip for managing feelings of anxiety and stress is simply to breathe.
 On a biological level, deep breathing forces your body to calm down, and concentrating your mind on your breaths can help to refocus your energies away from negative thoughts and scenarios.
 Even Harvard agrees – breath control helps quell errant stress.

 3. Accept Your Brain’s Ability to Trick you

 The brain is an incredibly powerful tool, and it’s important to remember this when your own brain seems to turn against you.
 Accepting that your mind can create extremely negative scenarios when you suffer from feelings of anxiety can help to extract you from those feelings and patterns.
 If you can see what your brain is up to objectively, you can reassure yourself that this, too, shall pass.